 The Fund is indirectly dependent on the amount of the Royalty paid by SIR to the Partnership.
 The amount of this Royalty is dependent on Pooled Revenue.
 Pooled Revenue is the revenue of the SIR Restaurants included in Royalty Pooled Restaurants.
-As at December 31, 2017, there were 57 restaurants included in Pooled Revenue (54 operating restaurants and three closed restaurants).
-Increases or decreases in Pooled Revenue are derived from SSS(2) growth or declines, and new or permanently closed SIR Restaurants subject to the SIR Rights.
+As at March 31, 2018, there were 57 restaurants included in Royalty Pooled Restaurants.
+Increases or decreases in Pooled Revenue are derived from SSS(3) growth or declines, and new or permanently closed SIR Restaurants subject to the SIR Rights.
 Pooled Revenue is affected by the risks associated with the operations and financial condition of SIR, the commercial foodservice industry generally and the casual and fine dining segment of the commercial foodservice industry in particular.

-The following table sets out Pooled Revenue for the three-month and 12-month periods ended December 31, 2017 and December 31, 2016:
+The following table sets out Pooled Revenue for the three-month period ended March 31, 2018 and March 31, 2017: